Find and bid on auctions from 50+ marketplaces. Thousands of liquidation auctions. Hundreds of product categories. All lot sizes and conditions.

 The answer lies in the secondary market, countless entrepreneurs and small businesses who thrive on buying and reselling excess inventory.

-For the past year, these operations have been hungrily watching this global logistics logjam.
-They know that retailers will soon be looking to offload the stock they can’t move themselves.
+For the past year, these operations have been hungrily watching this global logistics logjam, knowing that retailers will soon be looking to offload the stock they can’t move themselves.
 Demand is high and savvy leaders can see that resellers are already on the move.
 What your business will need is a way to tap into that demand directly.
 Enter B-Stock.

-B-Stock provides retailers with private online marketplaces where they can sell their inventory to hundreds of thousands of vetted buyers.
-As opposed to traditional liquidators who buy and sell your excess stock for profit, B-Stock uses an auction format to fetch the highest price the market will supply—often bringing in 30% or more compared to traditional liquidation methods.
+B-Stock provides retailers with online marketplaces where they can sell their inventory to hundreds of thousands of vetted buyers.
+As opposed to traditional liquidators who buy and sell your excess stock for profit, B-Stock uses an auction format to fetch the highest price the market will supply—that means depending on category, you can bring in 30% or more when compared to traditional liquidation methods.
 With fast time-to-cash and a high degree of brand control, this solution is the perfect fallback.

 The logistics and supply chain issues of 2021 aren’t going to be easy on your business this holiday season.
 But with B-Stock, small retailers and enterprises alike can ease the stresses of overstock and returns and get on track for a safe and successful 2022.